Goldman Algebra, Opers and the Swapping Algebra: Introduction

-\end{propro} In particular, it follows that the multi fraction algebra is naturally mapped to the commutative algebra of functions on cross ratios (See Section \ref{sec:crossratio}).
-Thus the existence of a Poisson structure on the multi fraction algebra can be interpreted as that of a Poisson structure on the space of cross ratios.
+\end{propro} In particular, it follows that the multifraction algebra is naturally mapped to the commutative algebra of functions on cross ratios (See Section \ref{sec:crossratio}).
+Thus the existence of a Poisson structure on the multifraction algebra can be interpreted as that of a Poisson structure on the space of cross ratios.